 I find that measure branching as one of the best techniques for writing clear code.
 It makes it far easier to debug complex calculations as the individual components can be easily added to a validation table on a work page.

-Let’s have a quick look on this example below.
+Let’s have a quick look at this example below.
 My base measure here is Total Shipments, which is a simple COUNTROWS.
-I can branch off to Standard Service Level Shipments, which is a simple CALCULATE using that Total Shipments based measure.
+I can branch off to Standard Service Level Shipments, which is a simple CALCULATE using that Total Shipments-based measure.

 9 – Use FORMAT/GENERAL For Visual Sizing Or Spacing